Aya-Osamaa/Ask-your-Data-Analyst-AI/README.md

 ---

-If you want to try the project or collaborate, feel free to open an issue or contact me at [your-email].
+If you want to try the project or collaborate, feel free to open an issue or contact me at [ayaosamaa2332@gmail.com].